 Mr. Wunar was an original Co-PI of the project as the Director of Community Initiatives at the Museum of Science Industry, Chicago.
 He led the Museum’s strategic efforts to engage youth, families and communities in science learning experiences.
 He is now president and chief executive officer of Discovery World in Milwaukee, but still serves the project as an advisor.

-Ms. Skeeles-Worley is currently working on her Ph.D. in science education with Robert H. Tai at the University of Virginia.
+Ms. Skeeles-Worley recently obtained her Ph.D. in science education from the University of Virginia where she studied under Robert Tai.
 She comes from a background in field biology and public school education as a high-school biology and ecology teacher.
 In her spare time, she enjoys spending time with her husband and two daughters, running, hiking, camping and live music.